TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 <br><br>
 ## RESULTS AND RECOMMENDATIONS

-Based on the above analysis reveals the following:
+The above analysis reveals the following:
 *  these areas had the most loans.  region and specific country
 *  biggest borrowers (region and country) who owes the most?
 *  percentage owed after x years